Dionysian Mysteries: Role of wine

-The original rite of Dionysus (as introduced into Greece) is associated with a wine cult (not unlike the entheogenic cults of ancient Central America), concerned with the grapevine's cultivation and an understanding of its life cycle (believed to have embodied the living god) and the fermentation of wine from its dismembered body (associated with the god's essence in the underworld).
-Most importantly, however, the intoxicating and disinhibiting effects of wine were regarded as due to possession by the god's spirit (and, later, as causing this possession).
+The original rite of Dionysus is associated with a wine cult (not unlike the entheogenic cults of ancient Central America), concerned with the grapevine's cultivation and an understanding of its life cycle (believed to have embodied the living god) and the fermentation of wine from its dismembered body (associated with the god's essence in the underworld).
+The intoxicating and disinhibiting effects of wine were regarded as caused by possession by the god's spirit.
 Wine was also poured on the earth and its growing vine, completing the cycle.
 The cult was not solely concerned with the vine itself, but also with the other components of wine.
 Wine includes other ingredients (herbal, floral, and resinous) adding to its quality, flavour, and medicinal properties.

 Scholars have suggested that, given the low alcoholic content of early wine, its effects may have been due to an additional psychoactive ingredient in its sacramental form, supported by iconography showing herbs being mixed with the wine in the kraters, especially preceding ecstatic behavior.
 Poppy, from which opium is extracted, is a likely candidate, being sometimes worn as a wreath by the god in art.
-Also, Honey and beeswax were often added to wine, introducing an even older drink (mead).
+Also, honey and beeswax were often added to wine, introducing an even older drink (mead).
 Károly Kerényi postulated that this wine lore superseded (and partly absorbed) earlier Neolithic mead lore involving bee swarms associated by the Greeks with Dionysus.
 Mead and beer (with its cereal base) were incorporated into the domain of Dionysus, perhaps through his identification with the Thracian corn deity Sabazius.